PrajwaI/Prajwal/_tabs/about.md

 Hey!
 My name is Prajwal Shrestha, and I am a sophomore in Maryland attending the Internet Technology program at Eastern Technical High School.
 In addition to being a student at Eastern Technical High School, I am also a member of the Knowledge Society (TKS), where I collaborate with industry leaders and companies to solve problems and innovate technologies.

 While being an academically strong student, I have spent time learning game development and 3D modeling, generating tens of thousands of dollars through my process.
 My deep fascination with development began at a very young age, when I was introduced to Roblox.
-On this online platform, users can create and play games while purchasing and customizing avatar items.
+On this online platform, users can create and play games, purchase and customize avatar items.

 My passion grew bigger when I enrolled in AP Computer Science Principles in my freshman year.
 Beyond just learning coding, I learned about the functionality and history behind the mechanics that made it possible.